 Ten Pruning Tips

-If you can, spend them extra money for good tools.
+1. If you can, spend them extra money for good tools.
 They are easier to work with and will last a lot longer; making them cheaper in the long run.
+See some recommended tools.

-With Garden Roses don’t worry about outward facing bud-eyes and five leaflet leaf sets.
+6. With garden roses don’t worry about outward facing bud-eyes and five leaflet leaf sets.
 Just prune to strong, healthy growth at your desired height.
 And if you don’t know what a five leaflet leaf set or a bud-eye is don’t worry about it.
 You don’t need to.

-Pruning isn’t just for “pruning season”.
+9. Pruning isn’t just for “pruning season”.
 Feel free to shape your roses all season long like you would any other plant in your garden.
-While you are deadheading is a great time..
+While you are deadheading is a great time.

 Get our latest tips, how-to articles, and instructional videos sent to your inbox.